ROB GRAAFLAND

 In Memoriam Robert Graafland

-In 1940 Graafland started suffering from a destructive illness and the diagnosis was cancer.
+In 1940, Graafland started suffering from a destructive illness and the diagnosis was cancer.
 He rapidly grew weaker and weaker.
 Before long, he lost most of his physical strength and could no longer stretch the canvasses for his paintings, yet he did not give up painting.
 Hendrik de Laat from 's Hertogenbosch, friend and assistant, stretched the canvasses for him during the last weeks of his life.
-Graafland's final painting was 'Standing Bride' ('Staande bruid'), a young woman with a bouquet of flowers in her folded hands; he could not finish it off.
+Graafland's final painting was 'Standing Bride' ('Staande bruid'), a young woman with a bouquet of flowers in her folded hands, he could not finish it off.
 As he was in a critical condition, he was taken to the St Joseph Hospital in Heerlen where a friend operated on him, the surgeon E. Husting from Heerlen.
-Despite his efforts, Graafland died on the operation table in the morning of Sunday 28 April 1940.
+Despite his efforts, Graafland died on the operation table in the morning of Sunday 28 April, 1940.
 The funeral took place on 1 May, attended by a small circle of family, friends, acquaintances and fellow artists.
 Mr Ernest van Aelst, chairman of the Art Society of Limburg Province (Limburgse Kunstkring), paid his last respects on behalf of the Society and spoke of Graaflands dedication to the art of Limburg.
 The composer Hubert Cuypers honoured the memory of his life-long friend with well-chosen words whom he had known since their student years in Amsterdam.
 Charles Graafland, the son, thanked the attendees for their presence and condolences.
 Vic Reinders, a pupil of 'The Graafland class', wrote a poem, the sculptor Charles Vos designed the grave, and Maastricht honoured Graafland by naming a street after him, the Robert Graaflandlaan.

 In springtime light they take him to his grave,